Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 But again, there’s a difference between trying to breathe properly and breathing properly.

-Allowing the Breath to Sink into the Lower Torso
+Allow the Breath to Sink into the Lower Torso

-After the breath quiets down, we’re going to keep gentle and neutral observation on the process of breathing.
+After the breath quiets down, we’re going to keep a gentle and neutral observation on the process of breathing.
 In doing so, the breath will begin to sink on its own.

 Some people breathe into their head region.
 Others breathe from their neck and shoulders.
 Or, they may breathe from their upper chest.

-Wherever you were breathing before, by allowing the breath to quiet down (principle #1) it will begin to sink lower.
+Wherever you were breathing before, by allowing the breath to quiet down (principle #1), it will begin to sink lower.

 Eventually, it will sink into its natural place in the lower torso—about two figure widths below the navel.